BitcoinDesign/Guide/guide/how-it-works/ecash/cashu.md

 ### Backup Process
 1. Deterministic Wallet with Seed Phrase: Cashu uses a deterministic wallet model, where all cryptographic keys and tokens can be derived from a single seed phrase.
 This seed phrase is generated when the wallet is first created.

 2. Secure Storage: Users are advised to store their seed phrase securely.
 It is crucial to keep this seed phrase in a safe, physical format (such as written on paper) and stored in a secure location to prevent unauthorized access or loss.
-The best practices in the [manual backup]({{ '/guide/private-key-management/manual-backup/' | relative_url }}) section for Lightning and on-chain wallets also apply to Cashu wallets.
+The best practices in the [Backup & recovery]({{ '/guide/daily-spending-wallet/backup-and-recovery/landing-page/' | relative_url }}) section also apply to Cashu wallets.

 {% include tip/open.html color="blue" icon="info" label="Mint Information Needed" %}